Software Glitch Causes Brief Delays At Airports Worldwide

 A glitch in the booking software reportedly used by some 125 airlines around the world caused brief delays at check-in at airports from Washington, D.C., to Singapore.

-Madrid-based Amadeus said its Altea booking software experienced a network problem Thursday morning and that it was in the process of fixing the problem.
-"That action is ongoing with services gradually being restored," a spokesman said, according to news reports.
+Madrid-based Amadeus said its Altea booking software experienced a network problem Thursday morning but that the problem had been fixed.

 Impacts to operations are minimal this morning, despite reports of select airline system outages.
 Check with your airline for more info.— Reagan Airport (@Reagan_Airport) September 28, 2017